 At Bethel Manor Elementary, Tabb Elementary, Yorktown Elementary, Waller Mill Elementary and the Grafton Complex, the ventilation systems were designed and constructed in accordance with the Standards and Codes identified above.
 In addition, bipolar ionization technology was designed and installed into these HVAC systems and was shown to reduce the level of contaminants in the indoor air and allow for a reduction in ventilation air.
 The bipolar ionization device produces positive and negative ions which attack contaminants in the air stream and kills them.
 Contaminants killed include viruses, mold spores and bacteria and bipolar ionization has also been shown to effectively neutralize SARS-CoV-2 under certain test conditions.
 The use of bipolar ionization allowed for a reduction of ventilation air to between 5 to 7.5 CFM/person.

 Division staff will collaborate with Peninsula Health District staff to determine who may have had close contact, as defined by VDH contact tracing guidelines with the case positive individual.
 Those individuals that are determined to have had close contact with a case positive individual will be personally notified.

-YCSD staff and students will follow the quarantine guidelines listed below as determined by contact tracing.
-These guidelines follow guidance from the Centers of Disease Control and the Virginia Department of Health.
+Quarantine is for individuals identified, through contact tracing, as a close contact of an individual with COVID-19.
 Close contact means being within 6 feet of a person with COVID-19 for a total of 15 minutes or more minutes within a 24-hour period or having exposure to the positive person’s respiratory secretions (coughed or sneezed on, sharing a drink or utensils, or kissing).
 Close contact exception: a student who was within 3 to 6 feet of a positive student is not considered a close contact as long as both students wore well-fitting masks during the exposure.

 YCSD has no plans to engage in a testing/screening program at this time.